Trusted-AI/AIX360/README.md

 ## Dealing with installation errors

-AI Explainability 360 toolkit is tested on Windows, MacOS, and Linux [here](https://github.com/Trusted-AI/AIX360/blob/master/.github/workflows/Build.yml).
+AI Explainability 360 toolkit is [tested](https://github.com/Trusted-AI/AIX360/blob/master/.github/workflows/Build.yml) on Windows, MacOS, and Linux.
 However, if you still face installation issues due to package dependencies, please try installing the corresponding package via conda (e.g. conda install package-name) and then install the toolkit by following the usual steps.
 For example, if you face issues related to pygraphviz during installation, use `conda install pygraphviz` and then install the toolkit.

 Please use the right python environment based on the [table](https://github.com/Trusted-AI/AIX360/tree/master#supported-configurations) above.